myklst/terraform-provider-st-domain-management/docs/data-sources/subdomain_filter.md

 Read-Only:

 - `fqdn` (String) The result of joining the subdomain name with the main domain.
 - `labels` (String) The JSON encoded string of the labels attachd to this subdomain.
-Wrap this resource in jsonencode() to use it as a Terraform resource.
+Wrap this resource in jsondecode() to use it as a Terraform data type.
 - `name` (String) The name of subdomain.